tolik518/tolik518/README.md

 [<img src="https://returnnull.de/images/pong-1.png" alt="Pong for Game Boy Advance" width="auto" height="auto" align="auto">](https://github.com/tolik518/GBA_Pong)
 [<img src="https://returnnull.de/images/pong-3.png" alt="Pong for Game Boy Advance" width="auto" height="auto" align="auto">](https://github.com/tolik518/GBA_Pong)

 This is a simple [Pong](https://en.wikipedia.org/wiki/Pong) game, but for the [Game Boy Advance](https://en.wikipedia.org/wiki/Game_Boy_Advance).
 This version uses the mode 3, which is also known as the bitmap mode.
-It has not unusual limitations for the developer - so it was a nice way for me to get into C.
+It has no unusual limitations for the developer (except the limited ressources of course) - so it was a nice way for me to get into C.

 [-> to the project page](https://github.com/tolik518/GBA_Pong)